Texas VA Loan Guide: Killeen/Fort Cavazos | Tim Popp

 🏠 First-Time Buyer

-Quick answer: If you're a veteran buying your first home near Killeen/Fort Cavazos, the VA loan could let you buy with $0 down.
-You can even buy a 2-4 unit property, live in one unit, and rent the others to help cover your mortgage.
+Quick answer: If you're a veteran near Fort Cavazos, your VA loan can help you buy a home with $0 down.
+You could even buy a duplex or small multi-family, live in one unit, and rent the others to help cover your mortgage.

 💼 Self-Employed